eban5/aws-developer-exam-notes/notes-main.md

 * Roles controlled by policies - JSON - key pairs
 * Changes to role policies take affect immediately
 * Attach/detach roles to running EC2 instances without having to stop/terminate them. *This is new.*

+## Application Load Balancer
+Handles HTTP/HTTPS/Websocket

+## CloudWatch

+Data is available in 1-minute periods for an additional cost.
+To get this level of data, you must specifically enable it for the instance.

+Using the existing PutMetricData API, you can now publish Custom Metrics down to 1-second resolution.

+Amazon CloudWatch enables you to retrieve statistics as an ordered set of time-series data, known as metrics.
+You can use these metrics to verify that your system is performing as expected.A CloudWatch alarm is an object that monitors a single metric over a specific period.
+A metric is a variable that you want to monitor, such as average CPU usage of the EC2 instances, or incoming network traffic from many different EC2 instances.
+The alarm changes its state when the value of the metric breaches a defined range and maintains the change for a specified number of periods.

+If you set an alarm on a high-resolution metric, you can specify a high-resolution alarm with a period of 10 seconds or 30 seconds, or you can set a regular alarm with a period of any multiple of 60 seconds.

+You can also alert sooner with High-Resolution Alarms, as frequently as 10-second periods.
+High-Resolution Alarms allow you to react and take actions faster, and support the same actions available today with standard 1-minute alarms.

 ## RDS